hashgraph/hedera-improvement-proposal/HIP/hip-xxxx.md

 The JSON for a fungible token includes the following information

 - description - human readable description of the token and corresponding project
-- smallestDenom - the name of the smallest denomination
+- smallestUnitName - the name of the smallest unit of the token
+- smallerUnitSymbol - the symbol of the smallest unit of the token
 - creator - the entity that created the token
 - Creator DID - the decentralized identifier of the creator
 - admin - if the token has an admin key, the entity that manages that key
+- lightLogo  - a logo for the token designed for light backgrounds
+- lightLogoType - if the lightLogo  is specified, its mime type
-- logo - the logo for the token
+- darkLogo  - a logo for the token designed for dark backgrounds
-- type - if the logo is included, its mime type
+- darkLogoType - if the darkLogo  is specified, its mime type
 - website address -the address at which additional information on the token or corresponding project
 - chat/discord address - the address at which the project's community holds discussion
 - whitepaper address - the address at which the project's whitepaper can be found